EmuxEvans/tinystatus/README.md

 Servers always host on localhost, but the terminal command "hostname" is what is sent to remote servers as the hostname by which to look the local server up.
 So, when starting a server, use a hostname and port number that is publicly visible.
-If you don't have a publicly visible hostname (most likely), read on:

-Included is the excellent "pagekite.py" script.
-To run this, you'll *also* need python 2 installed, because it doesn't work with modern Python, sadly.
-But, once you have python 2, you can use it to launch pagekite.py like this:
-* python2 pagekite.py (portnumber) (desiredsubdomain).pagekite.me

-..and the pagekite.py script will guide you through signing up for a free month of use and see if you can register desiredsubdomain.pagekite.me as your server name.

-Then start your server like so:
-* python3 TinyStatus.py serve https://(desiredsubdomain).pagekite.me (portnumber) (otherserver(s))

 The only rule is: Don't host a node *and* use posting/fetching in the same folder, or database conflicts may occur.
 If you want to host a node, copy the script into a new folder first, optionally with your database file "D" that may contain a list of known peers.

+If you don't have a publicly visible hostname (most likely), you can host a server online using the included WSGI application.
+For example, you can copy/paste the WSGI application code directly into a PythonAnywhere.com wsgi config file, and it will host an SSL-secured webapp TinyStatus server for you.
+However, you'll first have to open up a bash shell in the "consoles" dialog of PythonAnywhere, and type "pip-2.7 install --user pyramid_rpc defusedxml" to install the required dependencies.

 ## Why did you write this?
 TinyP2P was written in response to government proposals in the US to illegalise